Kidney

 8. Can CKD patients have a normal life expectancy without transplant?

-In conclusion, with proper care, medications, lifestyle modifications, and dialysis, CKD patients can lead active lives without transplant.
+With proper care, medications, lifestyle modifications, and dialysis, CKD patients can lead active lives without transplant.